MV10/opengl-mp4-test/README.md

   Stream decoding: 777 탎
   Frame inversion: 449 탎
   Texture copy: 852 탎
-  Total frame time: 141 탎
+  Total frame time: 2141 탎
 ```

-With some files I have tested with, stream decoding is more than 60% of the total frame time, which is not great.
+With some files I have tested with, stream decoding is more than 70% of the total frame time, which is not great.

+The maintainer of the FFMediaToolkit library has added an internal flip option, so the frame-inversion step can be removed once that is released.
+That will improve performance and remove a fairly large array allocation to store the inverted frame.